-The Australian and International forest industry has been undergoing rapid changes over recent decades.
+The Australian and International forest industry has undergone quite rapid change in recent decades.
 With increasing pressures on the available forest and plantation resources novel and innovative ways of growing and utilising this resource are needed.

-This Gottstein Trust Forest Science Course of 5 days duration has been planned to provide the science and policy framework for the current forest management situation in Australia.
+This Gottstein Trust Forest Science Course of 5 days duration is planned to provide the science and policy framework for the current forest management situation in Australia.

 This week long forest science course provides an understanding of Australian forest management, the economics of wood production and other forest services.
-The course will cover both planted and natural forests and will provide an appreciation of environmental issues and international strategic trends in the forestry industry.
+The course covers both planted and natural forests and provides an appreciation of environmental issues and international strategic trends in the forestry industry.

-The course is aimed at potential managers as well as consultants within the forest industry.
-The course will be of particular relevance to those who may have recently joined the industry with little formal training in the science of Forest Management.
-It will be helpful for policy people and service providers to the industry.
+The course is aimed at potential managers, people who work in forest companies or organisations who are not foresters, service providers and consultants to the forest industry.
+The course is of particular relevance to those who may have recently joined the industry with little formal training in the science of Forest Management.
+It is also be helpful for policy people involved with the industry.

 Why You Should Attend

 In order to facilitate exchange and discussion, the course is limited to about 35 participants.
-Early booking is advised to avoid disappointment.
+Early booking is always advisable to avoid disappointment.

-The fee for the 2019 course is $2530 (inclusive of GST).
-For Patrons and subscribers of the Trust, the course fee will be reduced by 20% and 10% respectively.
+The fee is set each year.
+The 2019 course was $2,530 (inclusive of GST).
+For Patrons and subscribers of the Trust, the course fee was reduced by 20% and 10% respectively.
 The registration fee covers the presentation sessions, access to speaker presentations, field trip, morning and afternoon teas, lunches each day, and special dinners on two evenings.
 Accommodation is not included.